-- Pick up your pet's droppings and dispose of it in the trash.
+- Pick up your pet's droppings and dispose of them in the trash.

-- Collect rainwater and use it for future lanscaping watering,
+- Collect rainwater and use it for future landscaping watering.

 - Use cat litter to collect spilled oil/grease.
 Sweep it up, then dispose of it by calling your trash company for a special pick-up or bringing it to a city household hazardous waste collection event.

-- Make sure all water runoff from pressure washing flows to lanscape.
+- Make sure all water runoff from pressure washing flows to the landscape.

-The Stormwater Management Program responds to City of Nogales Citizen's concerns about:
+The Stormwater Management Program responds to the City of Nogales Citizen's concerns about:

 Other local agencies handle the following citizen concerns: